Artie Shaw: War and after

+In the late 1940s Shaw commissioned Norman Dello Joio to compose a solo work; Shaw premiered the resultant Concertante for Clarinet and Orchestra with the Chautauqua (NY) Symphony on 23 July 1949, Franco Autori conducting.
+Two Ohio performances later that year were with the Dayton Philharmonic (3 November) and Cleveland Orchestra (18 December).
+Shaw again performed the work in The Town Hall on 20 February 1950 with Thomas Scherman and the Little Orchestra Society; on the preceding day (19 February) Shaw had performed the Mozart concerto in Newark (NJ) with Scherman and the L.O.S.

 In July 1954, Shaw undertook a brief Australian tour for promoter Lee Gordon on which he shared the bill with drummer Buddy Rich and vocalist Ella Fitzgerald.
 After completing that tour Shaw stopped playing the clarinet, citing his own perfectionism, which, he later said, would have killed him.
 He explained to a reporter: "In the world we live in, compulsive perfectionists finish last.
 You have to be Lawrence Welk or, on another level, Irving Berlin, and write the same kind of music over and over again.
 I'm not able to do that, and I have taken the clarinet as far as anyone can possibly go.
 To continue playing would be a disservice."
 He spent the rest of the 1950s living in Europe.